naresh404/git-training/Readme.txt

-Test to test and deleted the junk data
+Test to test and deleted the junk data ok thanks